leoliveirasc/GIS-PLS/README.md

 ### getSG
 getSG (attributes = NULL, layers ="30-60cm_mean", resample = F, raster=NULL,tr=c(4500,4500)

 ##### attributes: soil attributes that should be downloaded.
-Options: bdod, cec, cfvo, clay, nitrogen
-, ocd, ocs, phh2o, sand, silt, soc, wrb.
+Options: bdod, cec, cfvo, clay, nitrogen, ocd, ocs, phh2o, sand, silt, soc, wrb.
 For more information access: https://www.isric.org/explore/soilgrids/faq-soilgrids
 ##### layers: soil layers that sould be downloaded.
 Options: 0-5cm_mean, 5-15cm_mean, 15-30cm_mean, 30-60cm_mean, 60-100cm_mean, 100-200cm_mean.
-Its also possible download other quantiles, for example, 0-5cm_Q0.05, 0-5cm_Q0.5, 0-5cm_Q0.95, 0-5cm_uncertainty.
+It's also possible to download other quantiles, for example, 0-5cm_Q0.05, 0-5cm_Q0.5, 0-5cm_Q0.95, 0-5cm_uncertainty.
 For more information access: https://www.isric.org/explore/soilgrids/faq-soilgrids
-##### resample: Soilgrid rasters ares composed by the Homolosine projection.
-If TRUE you will need to provide a template raster with the desired DATUM, extended and special resolution.
+##### resample: Soilgrid rasters are composed by the Homolosine projection.
+If TRUE you will need to provide a template raster with the desired DATUM, extended, and special resolution.
 ##### raster: template raster.
 ##### tr: special resolution in meters required by rgdal to download Soilgrids rasters